jaivigneshvenugopal/writings/_drafts/norwegian_wood.md

 The ending was a little weird.
 A whole lot weirder than I anticipated.
 But I understood the reasoning and it felt natural for the events to take place that way.
-There was a little surrealism I believe - but I don't think I caught it that well.
+There was a little surrealism I believe - but I don't think I caught that too well.

 After reading the ending, the prologue seemed to have a much greater weight.
 The book begins with him reminiscing about the past, some 20 years later.
-Reading the prolouge made me feel so heavy and I initially did not know why.
+Reading the prolouge again made me feel so heavy and I initially did not know why.
-But that's when it hit me - the dead remain dead while the living contain them within themselves and give them life.
+But that's when it hit me - the dead remain dead while the living contain them within themselves, and give them life over the years.
+However many years.
 Toru had to bear that.
 So do we.

 I read this for three or four months but I really enjoyed the slow read.
 The slowness of pain, death, love and the overcoming of it all.